Survivorship: Late Effects After Radiation Treatment for Thyroid Cancer.

 - Eat moist foods and sip liquids with your meals.

-- Changes in, or a loss of taste or smell can occur during treatment and can become permanent.
-You also could have a hard time chewing or swallowing.
-Ask to speak with a dietitian if you are having any of these issues, as nutrition is an important part of health.
+- Changes in, or a loss of taste or smell can happen during treatment and can be permanent (won’t go away).
+You could also have a hard time chewing or swallowing.

-Radiation can lead to permanent changes in the skin.
+Radiation can lead to changes in the skin that don’t go away.

-- After radiation, the skin in the treated area is more sensitive to sunlight.
+After radiation, the skin in the treated area is more sensitive to sunlight.
 This sensitivity will last for your lifetime.
 Practice sun safety, use plenty of sunscreen, wear a wide-brimmed hat, and keep skin in the treated area covered with clothing.
-Try to avoid being out in the sun between the hours of 10 am-4 pm when it is the strongest.
+Try not to be out in the sun between the hours of 10 am-4 pm when it is the strongest.
+If you notice any new or worsening skin issues, you should call your provider for an assessment.

 Damage to the Bones